acquia/blt/.github/ISSUE_TEMPLATE.md

 I get the following output:
 ```
-[replace with ENTIRE command output]
+[replace with ENTIRE command output.
+DO NOT enter partial output.]
 ```

 And I expected this to happen: